trustcrypto/ledgerjs/docs/ethereum_ledger_integration.md

 }
 ```

 This is for more advanced usage only as it's way more low level.
-You might want to checkout our `@ledgerhq/web3-subprovider` implementation as well as the usage of `ethereumjs-tx` to help you out.
+You might want to checkout our `trustcrypto/web3-subprovider` implementation as well as the usage of `ethereumjs-tx` to help you out.

 ## Conclusion

-This guide was focused on Web and U2F, but we also have support for **Node.js** and **React Native**, so if you want to go there, you might just replace "TransportU2F" / "transport-u2f" by any of the relevant Transport, find more on https://github.com/LedgerHQ/ledgerjs .
+This guide was focused on Web and U2F, but we also have support for **Node.js** and **React Native**, so if you want to go there, you might just replace "TransportU2F" / "transport-u2f" by any of the relevant Transport, find more on https://github.com/trustcrypto/onlykeyjs .
-**Typically, if you write an Electron app**, you should use `@ledgerhq/hw-transport-node-hid` instead of U2F.
+**Typically, if you write an Electron app**, you should use `trustcrypto/hw-transport-node-hid` instead of U2F.
 In the future, we might also see web-usb and web-bluetooth technologies emerging, how cool will that be?

-Have fun experimenting things with the Ledger, can't wait to see all the new Ethereum applications shipped in the future.
+Have fun experimenting things with the onlykey, can't wait to see all the new Ethereum applications shipped in the future.